 Once you have migrated to the cloud, you have got to keep evolving.
-Wardley mapping helps to identify what needs to continue to evolve to a commodity.
-People think if they’re in the cloud they can stop innovating, evolving and leveraging new capabilities, But then you are left behind.
+Wardley mapping helps to identify what needs to continue to evolve into a commodity.
+People think if they’re in the cloud they can stop innovating, evolving, and leveraging new capabilities, But then they are left behind.
 Your flywheel is not turning anymore.
 And you’re not evolving for the future.

 The balance between those two things is important.
 By moving to the cloud your technical strategy has evolved.
 But now you need to think about your business strategy and what’s required for the business.
 The interaction between those things is absolutely crucial.
 That is the flywheel effect that we talk about in our book.

-That’s what ‘The Flywheel Effect’ book is about.
-You can preorder it now from all good booksellers!!
+That’s what ‘The Value Flywheel Effect book is about.
+You can order it now from all good booksellers!!

 Can you deliver on your tech promises?